jimr/deba-bocho/README.rst

 - implement rotation properly ✓
 - allow a "zoom" option ✓
 - optional drop-shadows ✓
-- make shadows smarter in their orientation (they're currently uniform, not respecting the angle / affine transformation)
+- make shadows smarter in their orientation (they're currently uniform, not respecting the angle / transformations)
 - make the basic edge separators optional ✓
 - automatic spacing as an option as well as fixed pixel spacing
 - horizontal and vertical spacing ✓